 Executive remuneration costs are reviewed periodically by the Remuneration Committee.
 This review process consists of a review of Group, business unit and individual performance, relevant comparison of remuneration internally and externally and, where appropriate, external independent advice.
-Executives are not guaranteed pay increases.
-In financial year 2011, the Group refrained from increasing fixed remuneration for all executives and employees, except in the case of promotion.
-For financial year 2012, the Group provided a pool of 4.6% of fixed remuneration to be allocated to executives and employees based on merit and in some cases equalisation increases.

-The Company endeavours to set remuneration at the lower end of the normal range for remuneration of similar positions in similar sized companies.
+The Company endeavours to set remuneration at a normal range for remuneration of similar positions in similar sized companies.
 It does this based on comparative market information obtained from the remuneration filings from a comparator group of peer companies and from two proprietary surveys of remuneration at similar sized companies across a wider industry grouping.
-This material is obtained independently of management by the Remuneration Committee, through its Chairman, from remuneration consultants who have no other role with the Company.
+This material is obtained independent of management by the Remuneration Committee, through its Chairman, from remuneration consultants who have no other role with the Company.
 Based on the material from these surveys, the Board accepted the recommendation from the Remuneration Committee that the salary of certain executives be increased to align them with the Group's remuneration target.